redis/docs/content/integrate/redisvl/api/vectorize-apis.md

 **Raises**:

-- `ImportError` - If the openai library is not installed.
+- `ImportError` - If the OpenAI library is not installed.
 - `ValueError` - If the OpenAI API key is not provided.